Title IX Resources

 Love is Respect

 Love is Respect was the first 24-hour resource for teens who were experiencing dating violence and abuse and is the only teen helpline serving all of the United States and its territories.
 Highly-trained advocates offer support, information and advocacy to young people who have questions or concerns about their dating relationships.
 We also provide information and support to concerned friends and family members, teachers, counselors, service providers and members of law enforcement.
-Free and confidential phone, live chat and texting services are available 24/7/365.
+Available all day long and year-round, Love is Respect offers free and confidential phone calls (866-331-9474), live chat (www.loveisrespect.org) and texting services (text LOVEIS to 22522).

 Metro Trans Umbrella Group

-The St. Louis-based organization keep a list of LGBTQ+ affirming medical practitioners and therapists.
+The St. Louis-based organization keeps a list of LGBTQ+ affirming medical practitioners and therapists.

 Money Geek